inaka/cowboy_swagger/README.md

 }.
 ```

 And that's it, you got it.
-Now start your application and then you can access the API docs
+Now start your application and then you will have access to the API docs
 under the path `/api-docs`.
 Supposing that you're running the app on `localhost:8080`,
 that will be [http://localhost:8080/api-docs](http://localhost:8080/api-docs).